zdealveindy/twinspanR/README.md

 For more details, examples and tutorials, see http://davidzeleny.net/wiki/doku.php/twinspan:start.

-For some background thoughts, see my blog post here: XXXX.
+For some background thoughts, see the blog post here: XXXX.